chrisosaurus/plot/docs/r5rs.md

         `<=`
         `>=`

-    the following numerical arithmetic procedures are impelmented:
+    the following numerical arithmetic procedures are implemented:
         `+`
         `-`
         `*`